continuedev/continue/docs/docs/community/contributing.md

 Continue's @docs context provider lets you easily reference entire documentation sites and then uses embeddings to add the most relevant pages to context.
 To make the experience as smooth as possible, we pre-index many of the most popular documentation sites.
 If you'd like to add new documentation to this list, just add an object to the list in [preIndexedDocs.ts](./core/indexing/docs/preIndexedDocs.ts). `startUrl` is where the crawler will start and `rootUrl` will filter out any pages not on that site and under the path of `rootUrl`.

-## 📐 Continue Architecture
+## Project Architecture

-Continue consists of 2 parts that are split so that it can be extended to work in other IDEs as easily as possible:
+### Continue GUI

-1. **Continue GUI** - The Continue GUI is a React application that gives the user control over Continue.
+The Continue GUI is a React application that gives the user control over Continue.
 It displays the current chat history, allows the user to ask questions, invoke slash commands, and use context providers.
 The GUI also handles most state and holds as much of the logic as possible so that it can be reused between IDEs.

+### Continue Core

-2. **Continue Extension** - The Continue Extension is a plugin for the IDE which implements the [IDE Interface](./core/index.d.ts#L229).
+The Continue Extension is a plugin for the IDE which implements the [IDE Interface](./core/index.d.ts#L229).
 This allows the GUI to request information from or actions to be taken within the IDE.
 This same interface is used regardless of IDE.
 The first Continue extensions we have built are for VS Code and JetBrains, but we plan to build clients for other IDEs in the future.
 The IDE Client must 1. implement IDE Interface, as is done [here](./extensions/vscode/src/ideProtocol.ts) for VS Code and 2. display the Continue GUI in a sidebar, like [here](./extensions/vscode/src/debugPanel.ts).

-### Continue VS Code Extension
+### VS Code Extension

 The starting point for the VS Code extension is [activate.ts](./extensions/vscode/src/activation/activate.ts).
 The `activateExtension` function here will register all commands and load the Continue GUI in the sidebar of the IDE as a webview.

-### Continue JetBrains Extension
+### JetBrains Extension

 The JetBrains extension is currently in alpha testing.
 Please reach out on [Discord](https://discord.gg/vapESyrFmJ) if you are interested in contributing to its development.